Create Your Self Care Checklist: How to to Make Time for Taking Care of Yourself in Your Passion Planner

 - Set your notifications for Slack, social media, e-mail, or any other apps on OFF.
 Don’t feel the need to be online, and be okay with saying no to others.
 Be absolutely unapologetic in this.

 Remember, self care does not have to be luxurious, expensive, or some sort of grand gesture.
 There is no metric or KPI to measure how much you are succeeding at self care.
 Big or small, all forms of self care are valid.
 Acknowledge that some days will be harder than others, and activities such as drinking water, washing the dishes, or simply getting out of bed are all forms of self care worth celebrating.

 As long as it leaves you feeling good, count it as a win.

-- Write it down in your Good Things That Happened and reflect on it at the end of the week.
+- Write it down the Good Things That Happened in your day and reflect on it at the end of the week.

-Ready to practice self-care?
-Here are some ideas to get you started:
+Here are some examples of self care to get you started:

 - Watch a movie you love, for the seventeenth time

 - Set time to meditate for 5 - 10 minutes in the morning